Cathay Williams

 Cathay Williams (September 1844 – 1893) was an American soldier.
 An African-American woman, she enlisted in the United States Army under the pseudonym William Cathay.
 Williams became the first female to enlist and the only documented woman to serve in the U.S. Army while posing as a man during the Indian Wars.

 Early life

-Cathay Williams was born in September 1844 in Independence, Missouri to a free man and a woman in slavery, making her legal status also that of a slave.
+Cathay Williams was born in September 1844 in Independence, Missouri, to a free man and a woman in slavery, making her legal status also that of a slave.
 During her adolescence, Williams worked as a house slave on the Johnson plantation on the outskirts of Jefferson City, Missouri.
 In 1861 Union forces occupied Jefferson City in the early stages of the Civil War.
 At that time, captured slaves officially were designated by the Union as contraband, and many were forced to serve in military support roles such as cooks, laundresses, or nurses.
+Cathay joined the Eighth Indiana Volunteer Infantry Regiment at age 17.
+At first, she cooked for the officers.
+Cooking was not one of the tasks she'd performed as a house slave, and she had to learn how to do it.